jlalvarezpulido/HousingModel/README.md

 ## Commands

+List of commands used in the application

-predict: Will begin a prediction query
+`predict` : Will begin a prediction query

-city_list: display a list of popular cities in Washington with latitude and logitude values
+`city_list` : display a list of popular cities in Washington with latitude and logitude values

-commands: display a list of valid commands
+`commands` : display a list of valid commands

-heatmap: displays descriptvie heatmap of the data
+`heatmap` : displays descriptvie heatmap of the data

-distribution: displays descriptvie price distribution of the data
+`distribution` : displays descriptvie price distribution of the data

-scatterplot: displays descriptvie scatter plot of the price vs sqft_living
+`scatterplot` : displays descriptvie scatter plot of the price vs sqft_living

-r2: displays the R-Squared value
+`r2`: displays the R-Squared value

-mae: displays the mean absolute error
+`mae` : displays the mean absolute error

 ## Good Latitude and Longitude Test Values
 While The values displayed are from Washington\nAny valid latitude and longitude could be used to extrapolate the prediction.